sujansap/BuutReservation/README.md

 3. Set up the database connection
 4. Run the project using the `Rise.Server` project as the startup project: `dotnet run --project .\Rise.Server\`
 5. The project should open in your default browser on port 5001.

+Running the application in production specify it in the command like: `dotnet run --project .\Rise.Server\ --environment Production`
+For more info on running the application in a specifying environment, check out the ASP.NET docs on [Using multiple environments in ASP.NET Core](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/environments?view=aspnetcore-8.0)

 ## Database